top of page

 Administration and Operations:

 • Assessment Sessions: Conduct assessments at the start of therapy.
-Complete CORE-10 forms at beginning and end of therapy.
+Complete CORE-10 forms at the beginning, every 6th session, and at the end of therapy.

 • Record-Keeping: Complete all administrative tasks post-session.
 EWECIC provides forms and resources.